codeclimate/codeclimate-rubocop/config/contents/style/redundant_argument.md

-This cop checks for a redundant argument passed to certain methods.
+Checks for a redundant argument passed to certain methods.

 NOTE: This cop is limited to methods with single parameter.